Old Main and Chemistry Building

-Old Main and Chemistry Building are two, connected, historic buildings built in 1867 and 1883 located on the campus of Widener University in Chester, Pennsylvania.
+The Old Main and Chemistry Building are two connected, historic, American buildings that were erected in 1867 and 1883 and are presently located on the campus of Widener University in Chester, Pennsylvania.

+Both buildings were listed on the National Register of Historic Places in 1978.

 Description

-The Old Main building is four-stories high with stucco and Wissahickon schist stone exterior.
+The Old Main building is four-stories high with a stucco and Wissahickon schist stone exterior.
 It has a two-pitched roof with a central grand pediment and two minor flanking pediments.
 Atop the grand pediment is a unique "dome" structure and atop both minor pediments are matching cupola.

-The measurements of the building are 243 feet (east to west) by 65 feet (East end) and 55 feet (West end) with walls that are 2 1/2 feet thick.
-The discrepancy in the measurements is due to renovations in 1883 after a fire destroyed the upper floors on the eastern end.
+The measurements of the building are 243 feet (east to west) by 65 feet (East end) and 55 feet (West end) with walls that are two-and-one-half feet thick.
+The discrepancy in the measurements is the result of renovations that were made to the structure in 1883 following a fire that destroyed the upper floors on the eastern end.
 The symmetry of the building was lost with the eastern addition of an auditorium, classrooms and dormitory space.

-The Chemistry Building is adjacent to Old Main and is a three-story building measuring 37 feet by 51 feet.
-It is connected to Old Main by a wrought iron and plank-board walk-way extending from the 2nd floor of each structure.
+The Chemistry Building is adjacent to Old Main and is a three-story building that measures 37 feet by 51 feet.
+It is connected to Old Main by a wrought iron and plank-board walk-way extending from the second floor of each structure.
 It was built in order to separate dangerous laboratory conditions from the dormitory area of the Old Main building.